Anonymous bank accounts. Swiss numbered accounts. Secret bank accounts. They all mean the same thing.

 US citizens have three options to choose from.
 The lite-version involves moving abroad and taking advantage of the foreign-earned income exclusion, various expense related loopholes, and filling out mountains of paperwork to report your foreign bank accounts.

 The middle of the road option for Americans is moving to Puerto Rico or the US Virgin Islands.
 Hire a lawyer, sign a few contracts, move your business there, hire some staff (it’s a bit more complicated than that), and shed all of your US Federal Tax obligations in the process.

 It’s not a bad deal considering that you can cut your effective tax rate to low single digits.
 But, there’s a catch.
 You can’t leave whichever island you choose for around 6 months a year.
 Just skip hurricane season and either place will do.

 Then there’s the full monty.
 Get yourself a second passport (maybe a third for backup), renounce your citizenship, pay an exit tax (if you’re a “covered expat”), leave the US for good, establish tax residency in a tax-efficient country, and be free of onerous reporting and overreaching governments forever.

 You need to access the best international & offshore bank accounts to support your internationalization strategy.

-Or get immediate access to the most comprehensive international banking platform available, GlobalBanks Insider.
-You can learn more by clicking through below.
+And when you’re ready to start with international banking, you can get access to the most comprehensive international banking platform available, GlobalBanks Insider.
+You can learn more by clicking below.
 Regardless of which path you choose, we’re here to help you.